Updated February 25, 2022

 Island-hoppers tip: This unspoilt island is only a 30-minute ferry ride from Lanzarote, but there isn’t much in the way of accommodation.
 If you want to spend the night here, make sure to book in advance.

-This sun-blessed UNESCO Biosphere reserve is a magnet for kite-surfers, who congregate on celebrity-loved Playa de Sotavento.
+This sun-blessed UNESCO Biosphere reserve is a magnet for kite-surfers, who congregate on one of the island's best beaches, Playa de Sotavento.
 For best views of Fuerteventura’s glittering seascapes, desert-like sand dunes and dramatic volcanic landscapes, make a beeline for Corralejo Natural Park.
-From here, it’s a 15-minute boat ride to Lobos, a pristine islet which is home to the endangered monk seal.
+From here, it’s a 15-minute boat ride to Lobos, a pristine islet that is home to the endangered monk seal.

 Island-hoppers tip: There are four ferries per day linking Lanzarote’s Playa Blanca, with Corralejo in Fuerteventura and the trip takes 30 minutes.